A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Introduction

 \subsection{A Surprising Filamentary Structure}

 Narrow deep imaging of the ionized sulfur emission [\ion{S}{2}] revealed a peculiar morphology never seen in any known remnant \citep{fesen_discovery_2023}.
-The Sulfur images mapped out a highly radially symmetric configuration around $\qty{170}{\arcsecond}$ in diameter composed of dozens of long and narrow filaments ranging $\qty{5}{\arcsecond}-\qty{20}{\arcsecond}$ in length (see Figure 1 of \citealt{fesen_discovery_2023}) with expansion velocities around $\qty{1100}{\km\per\s}$.
+The Sulfur images mapped out a highly radially symmetric configuration around $\qty{170}{\arcsecond}$ in diameter composed of dozens of long and narrow filaments ranging $\qty{5}{\arcsecond}-\qty{20}{\arcsecond}$ with expansion velocities around $\qty{1100}{\km\per\s}$ (\citealt{ritter_remnant_2021}, \citealt{fesen_discovery_2023}).

 Furthermore, \citealt{cunningham_expansion_2025} presented Integral Field Unit (IFU) observations with the Keck Cosmic Web Imager (KCWI) spectrograph to map the three-dimensional (3D) structure and velocities for an entire radial section of the nebula.
-This study disclosed key properties of Pa 30: \begin{itemize} \item the time of explosion as $1152^{+77}_{-75} \, \text{yr}$, corresponding to an age of $873^{+75}_{-77}$ yr \item a compact distribution of red and blue shifted velocities, ranging from $\qty{600}{\km\per\s}$ to $\qty{1400}{\km\per\s}$ \item greater flux in the red-shifted filaments, signifying some inherent explosion asymmetry \item an inner and outer radius bounding the filaments measured to be $r_{\text{in}} \approx \qty{0.6}{pc}$ and $r_{\text{out}} \approx \qty{1.0}{pc}$, interpreted as the forward and reverse shock location \item the filaments are traveling almost ballistically with $k = 0.97^{+0.09}_{-0.08}$ where $v = \frac{k r}{t}$ given a velocity $v$, radius $r$, and age $t$ \end{itemize}
+This study disclosed key properties of Pa 30: \begin{itemize} \item the time of explosion as $1152^{+77}_{-75} \, \text{yr}$, corresponding to an age of $873^{+75}_{-77}$ yr \item a compact distribution of red and blue shifted velocities, ranging from $\qty{600}{\km\per\s}$ to $\qty{1400}{\km\per\s}$ \item an inner and outer radius bounding the filaments measured to be $r_{\text{in}} \approx \qty{0.6}{pc}$ and $r_{\text{out}} \approx \qty{1.0}{pc}$, interpreted as the forward and reverse shock location \item the filaments are traveling almost ballistically with $k = 0.97^{+0.09}_{-0.08}$ where $v = \frac{k r}{t}$ given a velocity $v$, radius $r$, and age $t$ \end{itemize}